timOluwole/Stix/README.md

 Contains:
 - All code used to develop Stix and the AI, developed in ActionScript3.0
 - The project .fla files
-	- "StateSpace_WinEXE.exe"	- the state space graph executable
+	- "State Space Graph.exe"	- the state space graph executable
-	- "Stix_WinEXE.exe"		- the Stix game executable
+	- "Stix Game.exe"		- the Stix game executable

 -------------------------------------------------------------------------------------------------------
 Stix Game
 -------------------------------------------------------------------------------------------------------

-To run the game, simply run "Stix_WinEXE.exe".
+To run the game, simply run "Stix Game.exe".

-The menu is as follows
+The in-game menu is as follows

 STIX MENU
 	> Learning